LalithKumaran/Bookstore/README.md

 # Bookstore
-This Project is Bookstore database,written in Python and connected with Sqlite database
+This Project is Bookstore database,written in Python and connected with Sqlite database.